dojot/docs/source/iotagent-architecture.rst

    detect device liveness.

    An extra feature that an IoT agent might implement is firmware updates.
-   Depending on is underlying protocol, it might be possible to do such thing in a easy, secure and reliable way.
+   Depending on its underlying protocol, it might be possible to do such thing in an easy, secure and reliable way.

 Each one of these groups is going to be detailed in the following sections.